JUST DO IT

 Or you may hear, "It may not be the right way, but it's the First National Bank of Pepperidge Farms way!"
 (Insert your Bank or Credit Union Name here)

-Get everyone involved and sell the idea
+Get everyone involved, sell the idea and achieve buy-in.

-Once you've got all the processes from each department bring them to IT Steering or IT Committee and have them vote on which 3 the company (this is a group effort) is going to take on this year.
+- bring them to IT Steering or IT Committee and have them vote on which 3 the company (this is a group effort) is going to take on this year.

-I've got all this documented for handing out to the other departments so if you actually try it (and you should) Shoot me a message and I'll dig it up.
+I've got all this documented for handing out to the other departments so if you actually try it (and you should) shoot me a message and I'll dig it up.

-Leveraging frameworks like COBIT 2019 and CMMI, we can systematically improve processes across various aspects of financial services.
 Here’s how we can do it, along with how to gauge process maturity and integrate these insights into our strategic planning.

-Your 4 Examples: These are just examples, everyone is going to be different and remember you don't have to do everything at once.
+Your 4 Examples: These are just examples; everyone is going to be different and remember you don't have to do everything at once.
 Make it simple if it's only IT working on it or complex if you can sell it as a Company Wide Initiative.
 Remember to always be teaching and training the other department heads while you go through so it will continue to pick up steam.
 If you are the knowledge stop gap they will get disinterested.
 Let them RUN with it.

 Streamlining Loan Approval Processes